dourgulf/VideoCore/README.md

-#VideoCore
+#VideoCore branch by me

+This project fork from [VideoCore](https://github.com/jgh-/VideoCore) Coz the jgh have not focus on this project for a long time.
+And I am using and improving this project for a long time, so I want to only update this branch later.

+BTW: Some Chinese company using VideoCore(like baidu and tencent), but I can't see any improve from such "great" company.
+It is a bad news?

 VideoCore is a project inteded to be an audio and video manipulation and streaming graph.
-It currently works with iOS and periodic (live) sources.
-It is a work in progress and will eventually expand to other platforms such as OS X and Android.  **Contributors welcome!**
+It currently works with iOS.

 ###Table of Contents
 * [Setup](#setup)